ARC DECRA: Creating better futures for children through effective parent education

 I am leading this project as the ARC DECRA recipient.
 Dr Teena Clerke is working with me as a Research Associate.

-The first two phases will be based in New South Wales.
+The first two phases were be based in New South Wales.
 Three major providers of services for children and families are currently working with us as collaborators – Karitane, Tresillian and Northern Sydney Local Health District.

 The Centre for Parent and Child Support (CPCS) is also working with us.
 The CPCS is the global home of the Family Partnership Model (FPM) – the approach to supporting families that has been adopted in many services across Australia (as well as in Europe).
 I am also a member of the national FPM group in Australia.